 On the other hand, the Google Pixel 6A is moderately priced, as it goes for $499.
 It is a bargain for the quality specs you will enjoy from the purchase.

-- 48MP Main camera for up to 4x greater resolution.
+- 48MP camera with up to 4x greater resolution

 - Unlocked Android 5G phone gives you the flexibility to change carriers and choose your own data plan; works with Google Fi, Verizon, T-Mobile, AT&T, and other major carriers

 - Pixel’s fast-charging all-day battery adapts to you and saves power for the apps you use most